 While we always want to instil hard work and perseverance in our children, the festive period is meant for fun and to spend time with family and friends.
 Chores are minimised.
 Avoid sweeping the floor, in particular.
 Do all the sweeping before the festive period.

-Sweeping the house on the first day of Chinese New Year is akin to sweeping away good luck.
-However, if it is really necessary – for example if your kids dropped a trash bin filled with peanut skins – the homeowner should sweep from the outside towards the inside of the house.
-This direction represents the collection of money flowing into your home.
+Sweeping the house on the first day of Chinese New Year is thought to sweep away good luck.
+However, if cleaning is unavoidable, say, if your kids accidentally knock over a trash bin filled with peanut skins, it’s best to sweep from outside toward the inside of the house.
+This direction symbolizes gathering wealth and inviting prosperity into your home.

 To stay on the safe side, teach your child this popular Chinese New Year tradition to discourage him from making a lot of mess and rubbish on the first day of the lunar year.